Tsedal Neeley

-2016 Nobel Laureate in Physics | Harrison E. Farnsworth Professor, Brown University | Topology & Phase Transitions
+2016 Nobel Laureate in Physics | Royal Society Fellow | Harrison E. Farnsworth Professor, Brown University | Topological Phase Transitions

 Want to book Michael Kosterlitz as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Nobel Prize speaker J. Michael Kosterlitz received the 2016 Nobel Prize in Physics jointly with David Thouless and Duncan Haldane for their theoretical discoveries of topological phase transitions and topological phases of matter.
-The work, which Kosterlitz first developed with Thouless at the University of Birmingham in the early 1970s, introduced a radical new framework for understanding how matter can undergo phase transitions — not through conventional means, but through topological defects such as vortices.
-This insight, now known as the Kosterlitz-Thouless (KT) transition, overturned prevailing theoretical assumptions and opened entirely new avenues in materials science, superconductivity, and quantum physics.
+Kosterlitz received the 2016 Nobel Prize in Physics jointly with David Thouless and Duncan Haldane for theoretical discoveries of topological phase transitions and topological phases of matter.
+The work, which he first developed with Thouless at the University of Birmingham in the early 1970s, introduced a radical framework for understanding how matter shifts from one state to another, not through conventional ordering but through topological defects such as vortices.
+Now known as the Kosterlitz-Thouless transition, the insight overturned prevailing assumptions and opened new avenues in materials science, superconductivity, and quantum physics.

 | Basic Data Protection Information | |